 - All registrants must be trained, competent and indemnified for any tasks they undertake.

-- All registrants must continue to work within their scope of practice regardless of these changes.
+- All registrants must work within their scope of practice.

 - All registrants must continue to follow the GDC’s Standards for the Dental Team.